-That's sad to me because sometimes people make up allegations against defendants in criminal case, and for the police only to have an eye towards getting somebody, really short-changes the investigation and it's not fair to the defendant.
+That's sad to me because sometimes people make up allegations against defendants in a criminal case, and for the police only to have an eye towards getting somebody short-changes the investigation, and it's not fair to the defendant.

-They've twisted what you've said in some way so that they're trying to take advantage of the fact that they got you to make a statement versus at really looking at what you said and comparing it to the evidence that's available.
+They've twisted what you've said in some way so that they're trying to take advantage of the fact that they got you to make a statement versus really looking at what you said and comparing it to the available evidence.

 Developing a Game Plan Before Charges are Filed

-Also, knowing what's coming down the pike and having a game plan ready to deal with it is crucial in these sex crime cases, and I say even before the charges are filed, if possible — a lot of times there's just no choice because the charges end up getting filed and you end up getting arrested and there's really not much you can do about that.
+Also, knowing what's coming down the pike and having a game plan ready to deal with it is crucial in these sex crime cases.
+I say even before the charges are filed, if possible — a lot of times, there's just no choice because the costs end up getting filed, and you end up getting arrested, and there's not much you can do about that.

 So, you're in a position where you immediately have to hire an attorney and defend yourself.
-But sometimes charges haven't been filed yet and I've been successful in either not helping the police with the investigation so no charges end up getting filed, or actually doing some investigation myself — talking to the police myself after having talked to the defendant — and convincing the police that this case is not worth it.
+But sometimes charges haven't been filed yet, and I've been successful in not helping the police with the investigation.
+Hence, no charges end up getting filed or doing some research myself — talking to the police myself after having spoken to the defendant — and convincing the police that this case is not worth it.

-In today's society, you're really not necessarily convincing the police — although you might be able to do that and then when they go to the prosecutors they're going to convince the prosecutors because the prosecutors ask them questions in these sex crime cases.
+In today's society, you're not necessarily convincing the police — although you might be able to do that.
+Then when they go to the prosecutors, they're going to convince the prosecutors because the prosecutors ask them questions in these sex crime cases.

-If a defense attorney is taking to the police and given them the defendant's version of events that's a good defense, the police are going to pass that along to the prosecutors.
+If a defense attorney is taking to the police and giving them the defendant's version of events, that's a good defense; the police will pass that along to the prosecutors.

 Negotiation with Prosecutors

-I've seen in the police reports, we spoke to attorney Ron Hedding and he said the following.
-Now the prosecutor sees it, they say I see what these guys are going to claim.
+In the police reports I've seen, we spoke to attorney Ron Hedding, and he said the following.
+Now the prosecutor sees it; they say I know what these guys will claim.
 Can we counter that defense or not?
-If you can't or they can't, then you're in a good position to defend the case.
+If you can't or they can't, then you're in an excellent position to defend the case.

-You might have to register as a sex offender; rights being taken away; the embarrassment; being grabbed in front of your neighbors instead of being able to work something out where you go and surrender.
-These are important things in people's lives.
+You might have to register as a sex offender, rights being taken away, the embarrassment; being grabbed in front of your neighbors instead of being able to work something out where you go and surrender.
+These are essential things in people's lives.

-Even if it's not me, if it's somebody else — you've got to hire somebody who knows what they're doing, has experience in handling the type of case that you have, and knows exactly what moves to make on your behalf.
+Even if it's not me, if it's somebody else, you've got to hire somebody who knows what they're doing, has to experience handling the type of case you have, and knows exactly what moves to make on your behalf.